 Edit HOSTS file

 Type Notepad in the Start menu's Search field (or find it on the Start menu).
 Right click on Notepad and choose Run as Administrator.
-(You'll need to enter your administrator password in Windows 7 or Vista).
+(You may need to enter your administrator password in Windows 7/8/10 or Vista.

 Type or paste a line formatting like the following lines, into the hosts file and save.
 To block other sites, use the same format: 127.0.01 hostname.com